 - Overexposure to the sun

 Consult a good dentist near you to find out whether this screening is right for you.
 Also, discuss how you can reduce the risk of oral cancer at the early stages.

-The early signs of mouth cancer vary, but if you are experiencing any of the following symptoms for more than two weeks, then you should visit a dentist immediately for diagnosis:
+The early signs of mouth cancer symptoms vary, but if you are experiencing any of the following symptoms for more than two weeks, then you should visit a dentist immediately for diagnosis:

 - Difficulty swallowing or chewing